poccariswet/linepay-go/README.md

 ## Prepare

-I recommend using [ngrok](https://ngrok.com/), so you should download before you try to linepay.
+Recommend using [ngrok](https://ngrok.com/), so it should download before try to linepay.

 ## License